The Solar System

 - Earth orbits the Sun from a distance of about 93 million miles.
 The connection and interactions between the Sun and Earth drive our planet’s seasons, ocean currents, weather, climate, radiation belts, and aurorae.

-- Photosphere: The brightest outer layer of the Sun is Photosphere, which emits radiation, visible lights.
-It consists zone of burning gases, it is the extremely uneven surface with the temperature at the outer side is 6000° K.
+- Photosphere: The brightest outer layer of the Sun is Photosphere, which emits radiation, and visible light.
+It consists zone of burning gases, it is an extremely uneven surface with a temperature on the outer side is 6000° K.

 - Chromosphere: a relatively thin layer of burning gases just above the photosphere is called the Chromosphere.

-These are celestial bodies moving in an elliptical orbit around a star.
+The planets are celestial bodies moving in an elliptical orbit around a star.
 Currently, eight planets are orbiting our star Sun.
+These are classified as inner and outer planets.

 - (NASA’s newest rover — Perseverance — landed on Mars on Feb.
 18, 2021.)